We are so thankful that you want to learn how to Play Safe & Stay Found while enjoying the snowy backcountry.

-- Most Tahoe students use the local Motel 6 in South Lake Tahoe, but there are many quaint, little motels and cabins in town from which to choose that may be as inexpensive.
-Don’t rule out the Casinos (Harrah’s, Harvey’s, Mont Blue) as they have good rooms and buffet-style meals for hungry hikers!
+- Most Tahoe students use the local Motel 6 in South Lake Tahoe, but there are many quaint, little motels and cabins in town or Kirkwood from which to choose that may be as inexpensive.
+Don’t rule out the Casinos (Harrah’s, Harvey’s, Montbleu) as they have good rooms and buffet-style meals for hungry hikers!

 Section Four: Course Itinerary

-All of the Snow Basics Courses operate the same way, no matter where they are offered.
-The object is to bring to you all of the learning opportunities needed to safely, confidently, and efficiently snow-hike and camp for your next snow-bound journey.
+The object is to bring to you all of the learning opportunities needed to safely, confidently, and efficiently teach you how to snow-hike and camp on your own for your next snow-bound journey.
 We do this by:

 - Pre-trip instruction via group and direct email to help you prepare for your weekend’s instruction,

-- Trailhead pre-hike Course Intro, instructions, and guidelines,
+- Trailhead pre-hike Course Intro, instructions, and brief inspections,

 - Frequent in-hike stops to seize any instructional moments you need to learn/realize,